 We stemmed the Celex2 corpus.
 We then went through each of the stems from the gold standard (1000 stems large) and matched them with a stem from the stemmed corpus depending on how many of the words belonging to these two stems matched.
 For each stem of the gold standard, we computed precision, recall and f1-measure and then computed the average of each of those metrics to form the overall evaluation results for that gold standard.
-The results can be seen in table 2 and are illustrated in Figures 3(a), 3(b) and 4.
+The results can be seen in Table 2 and are illustrated in Figs. 3a, b and 4.